-Lastly, on CERF's added value in helping to improve coordination amongst the humanitarian community, 86 per cent of the reports answered "yes" and 14 per cent "partially."
+Lastly, on CERF's added value in helping to improve coordination amongst the humanitarian community, 84 per cent of the reports answered "yes" and 16 per cent "partially."
 The majority of reports suggested that CERF encouraged coordination and development of a joint strategy for response and that the integrated nature of CERF is such that all recipient agencies have to act in a concerted manner.
 In the response to the expulsion of people from Tanzania to Burundi, for example, the report indicated that "through proper coordination between stakeholders throughout the process, the humanitarian country team has been able to develop a strategy for joint action in areas of high concentration of deportees.
 The submission of projects to the CERF secretariat under one umbrella was preceded by a joint assessment mission to have a common understanding of the situation and a joint priority setting.
 The various meetings for information exchange were a good sign of improving coordination within the humanitarian community."

-The added value questions of the CERF reports provide valuable feedback from all recipient RC/HCs and country teams on how CERF has added value beyond just being a funding source.
+Although the added value questions are based on self-assessments by RC/HCs and country teams, they serve as valuable indications of how CERF has added value beyond just being a funding source.
 The explanatory notes complementing the responses provide particularly useful information for the CERF secretariat in understanding how CERF grants have contributed in different emergencies.